maxim2266/stout/docs/index.md

 ### Composable Byte Streams

 Doing i/o in Go is where all those explicit error checks become really annoying.
-Every operation may return an error, and we have to check for it:
+Every operation may fail, and we have to check for the errors:
 ```go
 func writeFile(w io.Writer) error {
 	if err := writeHeader(w); err != nil {